 “I’d rather not stay in a town,” Kat said, echoing my own thoughts.
 “Let’s just find a spot in the trees by the river.”

 I nodded my assent but it wouldn’t have mattered anyway.
 I wondered, thinking so quietly that I almost didn’t think it at all, if the Soul Thieves could control water as well as they had the fire of the sun.
 I thought quietly, but Elena cast me a nervous glance.

 As darkness overtook us we found a place to camp two miles north of the next town.
 We passed through a wall of drooping willow branches into a small clear area, the river whispering past on one side, the trees standing watch on the others.
 Gray twilight washed everything of color, the trees dark and formless.
 I slid off my horse, almost falling, and accepted Katherine’s steadying hand.
 The ground was soft beneath my feet and the air was heavy with moisture and decay; staying dry would be a challenge.
-The clearing had obviously been used as a campsite many times before; charred remains of a fire lay in a neat pile, while a darkened streak in the sand showed where the river had washed away countless other fire pits.
-Enough people used this place that firewood was difficult difficult to find.
+The clearing had obviously been used as a campsite many times before; charred remains of a fire lay in a neat pile, while darkened streaks in the sand showed where the river had washed away several other fire pits.
+Enough people used this place that firewood was difficult to find.
 I allowed that to be Bags’ problem.

 “Is it smart to have a fire?”
 Elena asked.
 We were sitting on our packs watching the other two set up camp.